/33. Search in Rotated Sorted Array

 • All elements in rotated_array are unique

-• rotated_array is a sorted array in ascending order, possibly rotated at an unknown index
+• rotated_array is sorted in ascending order and possibly rotated

 Python (current runtime)